Ryan Cruthers: Collegiate career

 Cruthers' first collegiate team was the United States Military Academy.
-During Cruthers 2003–04 season, he finished tied as the leader in scoring for tea,.
+During Cruthers 2003–04 season, he finished tied as the leader in scoring for team.
 He had 18 points his freshman year with 13 assists and 5 goals.
 Cruthers won the Heinmiller Award for the most outstanding freshman that year.
 After his successful first season of play, Cruthers came in second for scoring during the 2004–05 season, but he led the team with 10 assists and then tacked on an extra 6 goals for 16 points that season.

 In an article written by Keith Koval for Robert Morris University, Cruthers talked about his decision to transfer schools.
 Cruthers stated "I left on good terms", Cruthers said.
 "Being there for two years, I decided hockey was my passion and I wanted to pursue hockey opportunities after college instead of serving time in the military.
 I thought the best way to do that was to transfer."

 After Cruthers' decision to leave USMA, he called Derek Schooley, the new head coach of RMU men's hockey team.
-Schooley, formerly an assistant coach for Air Force, had recruited Ryan before his decision to attend West Point and was accepted Cruthers to join the team.
-Cruthers was forced to sit out the 2004–05 season due to NCAA Division I transfer restrictions.
+Schooley, formerly an assistant coach for Air Force, had recruited Ryan before his decision to attend West Point and offered Cruthers a spot on RMU's team.
+Cruthers was forced to sit out the 2005–2006 season due to NCAA Division I transfer restrictions.

-He returned to play for the 2006–07 season and led the team with 37 points, 17 goals and 10 assists.
+He returned to play for the 2006–07 season and led the team with 37 points, 17 goals and 20 assists.
 Cruthers' was named captain for his senior year in 2007–08 and had 22 goals and 27 assists in his final season.
 He was third in the nation in points per game and top ten for assists.
 He was nominated for the Hobey Baker Award, the award given for the best player in NCAA Division I hockey.
 Cruthers was also nominated for the Lowe's Senior Class, an award for the top collegiate hockey players.

 Cruthers is also the first Robert Morris Hockey player to be called up to an American Hockey League team.